A list of three to five references with contact information

 Active participation in the UCO Theatre Arts recruitment plan.

-An earned doctorate degree awarded by a regionally accredited or internationally recognized institution in the field specified in the position announcement (exceptions require Academic Affairs approval).
+An earned MFA degree requiring a minimum of 60 graduate hours awarded by a regionally accredited or internationally recognized institution in the field specified in the position announcement.

 M.F.A. in Costume Design